-We independently recalculated the performance fee of £952,000 using the methodology set out in the Investment Management Agreement and agreed the inputs to the calculation, including the benchmark data, to independent third party sources, where applicable.
+We tested the performance fee of £2.5 million and agreed the inputs to the calculation, including the benchmark data, to independent third party sources, where applicable.

-We tested the allocation of the performance fee between the income and capital return columns of the Income Statement with reference to the accounting policy as set out on page 35.
+We tested the allocation of the performance fee between the income and capital return columns of the Income Statement with reference to the accounting policy as set out on page 36.
+We found that the allocation of the performance fee was consistent with the accounting policy.